Bayer-Group/PhenEx/README.md

 ## API Stability

+Please note that we are adding features at an intense pace.
+As a result, we cannot always guarantee backwards compatibility when we're making updates.
+Sometimes new features require new thinking about how things are done.

-Please note that for the 0.\* series of releases we do not guarantee API stability.
+Therefore, for the 0.\* series of releases we do not guarantee API stability.
 That means upgrading may break your scripts.
-In general, we use the convention that 0.X.Y -> 0.X.Z is non-breaking.
+We use the convention that 0.X.Y -> 0.X.Z is non-breaking.
 0.X.Y -> X.Z.0 may be breaking, but we try to keep breakage to a minimum and "worth it".

 If your scripts break upon upgrading, please reach out to one of the developers and we will happily help you.
 Starting with 1.0, we will not break between minor revisions.